phatboislym/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Shell, init files, variables and expansions
+Shell, Basics
+Bash Scripts

-Mandatory tasks
+Mandatory tasksy
 0-alias - a script that creates an alias.
 Name: ls.
 Value: rm *

 1-hello_you - a script that prints hello user, where user is the current Linux user